josephmisiti/awesome-machine-learning/README.md

 * [fuku-ml](https://github.com/fukuball/fuku-ml) - Simple machine learning library, including Perceptron, Regression, Support Vector Machine, Decision Tree and more, it's easy to use and easy to learn for beginners.
 * [Xcessiv](https://github.com/reiinakano/xcessiv) - A web-based application for quick, scalable, and automated hyperparameter tuning and stacked ensembling
 * [PyTorch](https://github.com/pytorch/pytorch) - Tensors and Dynamic neural networks in Python with strong GPU acceleration
+* [ML-From-Scratch](https://github.com/eriklindernoren/ML-From-Scratch) - Implementations of Machine Learning models from scratch in Python with a focus on transparency.
+Aims to showcase the nuts and bolts of ML in an accessible way.

 <a name="python-data-analysis"></a>
 #### Data Analysis / Data Visualization